calvindo-ss/smoothstack_cpp/Week1/Day3/README.md

 In the above example, once you have created the "mixed" array, is it possible to recognize the type of each element automatically?
 If so, or if not, why?
 Show with a code example.

+While I was able to create a mixed array, my implementation of converting ints and floats to strings does not have built-in ways to determine the type.
 Converting ints and floats into strings allows both data types to be stored in a single array/vector.
-The issue with this hack is that it is much more difficult to identify the types of each element (int or float).
+The issue with this implementation is that it is much more difficult to identify the types of each element (int or float).
 In order to identify types, I use '.' as an identifier for floats and assume everything else is an int.
 However, this assumes all numbers with '.' is a float, ignoring double types.

-See dissimilar_arrays.cpp
+See dissimilar_arrays.cpp for the code example